The business for the week commencing 20 May will include:

 I wanted to mention Philippa Helme, who is leaving next week, so that people would have a chance to say goodbye to her properly.
 She is the Principal Clerk of the Table Office, and she joined the House of Commons in 1983—as, incidentally, did our Chief Whip.

 Philippa has been Clerk of the Welsh Affairs, Science and Technology and Defence Committees, where she formed excellent relationships with formidable Chairs from Renée Short to Michael Mates and James Arbuthnot.
 She was parliamentary adviser to the Cabinet Office between 2002 and 2005, and head of the Office of the Chief Executive between 2008 and 2010.
 She was deputy head of the Committee Office for four years before becoming Principal Clerk of the Table Office in 2014.
 Throughout her career, she has restlessly questioned received wisdom and settled convictions—I suppose she got on well with you, Mr Speaker—and has combined that with kindness to more junior staff.
-People have liked working for her, and being given space by her to develop themselves.
+People have liked working for her and being given space by her to develop themselves.
 Her door is always open, and has always been open to me, and she has never failed to answer my questions.
 It was a delight to see her at the Clerks’ Table, and she got there on her own terms.
 It must have been incredibly difficult at the time to combine a career with family life, but she did that.
 It was not easy for women.

 We all thank Philippa for her service to the House, and wish her clean sailing, fair winds and following seas.
 She will know what that means.

 May I just say a big thank you to the shadow Leader of the House for that tribute to Philippa Helme?
 I first came to know Philippa in 1997 when I was appointed to the Welsh Affairs Committee, of which she was the extremely accomplished Clerk, and I have known her for the last 22 years.
-As the shadow Leader said, she has served the House with great distinction, and I look forward very much to hosting the retirement reception for her in Speaker’s House—next Thursday, if memory serves me correctly.
+As the shadow Leader of the House said, she has served the House with great distinction, and I look forward very much to hosting the retirement reception for her in Speaker’s House—next Thursday, if memory serves me correctly.

 I echo the tribute paid by the hon.
 Member for Walsall South (Valerie Vaz) to Philippa Helme.
 She has been an assiduous Clerk for many years, and we wish her a very happy and energising retirement.
 I am sure that she will feel some elements of relief in escaping from this place—which reminds me that the hon.
-Lady is always after recess dates, which suggests that she too is desperate to get away from it.
+Lady is always after recess dates, which suggests that she, too, is desperate to get away from it.

 The hon.
 Lady asked specifically about the meaningful vote on the withdrawal agreement Bill.
 She will be aware that the Bill is not subject to a motion under section 13(1)(b) of the European Union (Withdrawal) Act 2018.
 There will be a Second Reading debate on a Bill that is yet to be introduced.
 Section 13 of the Act stipulates that a meaningful vote must be passed for ratification of the deal, and the Government will ensure that the conditions are met to enable ratification to take place.
 There will be no issues relating to purdah: that has been carefully checked, and there are no such implications.
 As I have said, the Bill will be introduced soon so that colleagues can consider it.